nochso/writeme/README.md

 By default it will search for all `*.php` files in your project excluding the Composer `vendor` and `test*` folders.

-Currently there are two placeholders, each with a different template:

-- `@api.summary@`
+Available template names:

-    - Indented list of namespaces, classes and methods including the first line of PHPDocs.
+- `summary` - Indented list of namespaces, classes and methods including the first line of PHPDocs.
-- `@api.short@`
-    - Indented list of namespaces and classes including the first line of PHPDocs.
+- `short` - Indented list of namespaces and classes including the first line of PHPDocs.
-- `@api.full@`
-    - Verbose documentation for each class and methods.
+- `full` - Verbose documentation for each class and methods.

+### `@api($templateName)@`

+* string `$templateName` 'summary', 'short' or 'full'

 ### Default options
 ```yaml